Displacement energy of Lagrangian 3-spheres: A second deformed Floer complex

 In particular, we assume that on $[-N-1, -N]$ ($[N, N+1]$ respectively) the function $\chi_{N}$ is a translation of $\chi_{+}$ ($\chi_{-}$ respectively).
 For $N\leq 1$ we define $\chi_{N}(\tau)=N\chi_{1}(\tau)$ such that $\chi_{N}(\tau)$ converges to the zero function as $N$ goes to zero.

-From now on we assume that our pairs $L_{0}, L_{1}$ and $L_{0}', L_{1}'$ intersect transversally.
-Since we can achieve this by perturbations with arbitrarily small Hamiltonian, this assumption does not affect the conclusions involving estimates of Hofer energy.
+From now on we assume that our pairs $L_{0}, L_{1}$ intersect transversally, $L_{0}$ satisfies Condition \ref{condition} and $L_{1}$ is a small Hamiltonian perturbation of $L_{0}$.
+Suppose that $L_{0}$ satisfies Condition \ref{condition} for some $J_{0}$ then we choose $J_{1}$ such that $L_{1}$ satisfies Condition \ref{condition} for $J_{1}$ and $J_{0}, J_{1}$ can be connected by families of $J$'s satisfying Condition \ref{condition} except $(2)$.
+See Remark \ref{div} and \ref{analytic} for the choices of almost complex structures.
 The perturbed Cauchy-Riemann equation of $u(\tau, t): \mathbb{R}\times [0, 1]\rightarrow X$ is the following

-Here $J=J^{s}=\lbrace J^{s}_{t}\rbrace_{0\leq t\leq 1}$ is a family of compatible almost complex structures, $\chi(\tau)=\chi_{+}(\tau)$ is one of the bump functions we defined before.
-And $H_{t}$ is defined as in (5.7) but we only move one Lagrangian submanifold here.
-So most terms in (5.7) are just identity maps.
-Similarly we can define the perturbed Cauchy-Riemann equation where the domain is $Strip_{\epsilon}$, a strip with one interior hole.
+Here $J^{\tau}_{t}$ is a family of almost complex structures connecting $J_{0}$ and $J_{1}$.
+And $\chi(\tau)$ is one of the bump functions we defined before.
+Similarly we can define the perturbed Cauchy-Riemann equation where the domain is $Strip_{\epsilon, r}$, a strip with one interior hole.

 The energy of a solution $u$ is defined as